 Budget your time: 4 days can be viewed as a lot of time or very little time: It’s all in your perception!
 Again, take some time to research where you would like to go and the amount of time you would like to spend at each attraction.
 If you’re your own tour guide, you can keep everything running smoothly.

 Budget your money: You can always save money (and time) by packing travel food, depending on how you are choosing to travel.
-Remember to bring extra cash for souvenirs and credit cards for any possible mishaps, but only spend what you budget to spend should everything go smoothly.
+Remember to bring extra cash for souvenirs and credit cards for any possible mishaps, but only spend what you budget to spend, and everything should go smoothly.
 Try to use cash as much as possible to stay within your means.
 And speaking of traveling by plane, visit the Air Mobility Command website to access free (or nearly free), space-available worldwide travel for military members and their dependents.
 USO offices in select airports also offer discounts on various things.
 Research discounted cruises and train rides as well!

 Maybe look no farther than your own backyard: Research your local area chamber of commerce, convention centers, and parks and recreation websites.
 You never know what may be going on locally during your 4-day breaks.
 Oftentimes, there are many stones of fun left unturned in our own backyards.
 Many bases also have Ticket and Tours Offices where discounted or free tickets to local attractions will be offered.